The ONLY One Day In Zadar Itinerary You Need!

 You can admire the architecture from the outside or check out the permanent exhibition.

-The collection of Religious Art, Gold, and Silver of Zadar houses around 200 artifacts dating from the 8th to 18th century.
+The collection of Religious Art, Gold, and Silver of Zadar houses around 200 artifacts dating from the 8th to the 18th century.

 The most famous street in Zadar must be Kalelarga Street.